FinTecSystems/xs2a-ios/README.md

 #### Custom Loading Animation

 You can overwrite the default loading animation by building your own logic that implements the `LoadingStateProvider` protocol.

+`showLoadingIndicator` and `hideLoadingIndicator` methods displays full screen loading state over provided view controller.
+The `loadingIndicatorView` provides view that is embedded in `AutosubmitLine` Form component.

 You can then pass your class via the configure method:

 ```swift